exherb/icons/README.md

 ### install

-just run `pip install icons`. if you are using pyenv, then run `pyenv rehash`
+just type `pip install icons` in your term.

 ### usage